Meet the HIV team

 Physicians

 Sara Hurtado Bares, MD, joined the HIV/Infectious Diseases team in July 2013.
-After receiving her undergraduate degree from Amherst College, Dr. Bares obtained her M.D. from Mount Sinai School of Medicine in New York City.
-She trained in Internal Medicine at the University of Chicago where she was an intern, resident, and chief resident.
-Following her residency, Dr. Bares stayed on at the University of Chicago to complete a fellowship in Infectious Diseases.
-Her clinical and research interests include HIV prevention and treatment, HIV in women, and HIV in pregnancy.
+She is an associate professor in the Division of Infectious Diseases at UNMC.
+After receiving her undergraduate degree from Amherst College, in Amherst, Massachusetts, Dr. Bares obtained her medical degree from Mount Sinai School of Medicine in New York, New York.
+She trained in internal medicine at the University of Chicago in Chicago, Illinois, where she was an intern, resident and chief resident.
+Following her residency, Dr. Bares stayed on at the University of Chicago to complete a fellowship in infectious diseases.
+Dr. Bares is bilingual in Spanish and English.
+Her clinical and research interests include HIV treatment and prevention, HIV-related comorbidities and HIV in women.

 Nurse Practitioners

 Christine D. Tran, DNP, APRN, joined the HIV program in October 2010.
-She previously worked at Midwest Gastrointestinal Associates as a nurse practitioner, from 2007 to 2010.
-She received her BSN from Marquette University in May 2000, her MSN from Creighton University in May 2006, and her DNP from the University of Nebraska Medical Center in May 2015.
+She previously worked at Midwest Gastrointestinal Associates as a nurse practitioner from 2007 to 2010.
+She received her Bachelor of Science in nursing from Marquette University in Milwaukee, Wisconsin, in May 2000, her Master of Science in nursing from Creighton University in Omaha, Nebraska, in May 2006, and her Doctor of Nursing Practice from UNMC in May 2015.
 She was a volunteer at the Nebraska AIDS Project for five years doing outreach HIV testing.
-Christine plays a role as clinical care provider, educator, and is involved in clinical research.
-She is committed to working with her patients as a member of a dedicated team in order to provide quality care.
+Dr. Tran serves as a clinical care provider and educator, and is involved in clinical research.
+She is committed to working with her patients as a member of a dedicated team providing quality care.

-Registered Nurses
+Registered Nurse

 Clinic Manager

-Medical Assistants
+Medical Assistants and Certified Nursing Assistants

-Adele Haas, MA, is a Certified Medical Assistant and has been with Nebraska Medicine for 40 years.
-She joined the HIV Team in May 2010.
-She works as a clinic clerk/medical assistant and assists with phlebotomy.
+Adele Haas, Senior CMA, is the lead and senior certified medical assistant who has been with Nebraska Medicine for more than 40 years.
+She joined the HIV team in May 2010.
+She works as a clinic clerk/medical assistant and provides support in the clinic with rooming and general support.
+She has experience in phlebotomy, performing point-of-care testing and administering injections.

 Research Coordinators